Adobe Firefly vs Nightcafe: Which Is Worth Your Time?

 Integrations

-Because I work extensively in Photoshop, Illustrator, and Premiere Pro, Firefly’s seamless integration with Adobe Creative Cloud is a huge benefit:
+Because I work extensively in Photoshop, Illustrator, and Premiere Pro, Firefly’s seamless integration with Adobe Creative Cloud is a huge benefit.
+It allows me to:

 • With Generative Fill built right into Photoshop, I can easily tweak images, whether it’s extending a background, erasing objects, improving details, or using it as an AI replace tool to swap out elements.